 Public Companies with Large AI Research Efforts – For those investors looking for a more conservative way to participate in AI, the best choice would seem to be to construct a concentrated portfolio of securities that will either: 1) benefit directly through the adoption of AI technologies that they are creating and selling to other companies or consumers; or 2) benefit indirectly by adopting technologies that will improve their capabilities but are produced by another firm.
 In the former category, JP Morgan cites Amazon, Microsoft, Google, Alibaba, Baidu, IBM, and Oracle, among others.
 In the latter, companies engaged in the banking, securities, manufacturing, insurance, wholesale trade and transportation industries are among those that will likely be most dramatically altered by the growth in AI.

-This paper was intended to provide an introduction to Artificial Intelligence, its potential evolution, some of its potential future mind-bending possibilities, and suggested ways to participate in its growth as interested investors.
+This paper was intended for educational purposes and to provide an introduction to artificial intelligence, its potential evolution, some of its potential future mind-bending possibilities, and suggested ways to participate in its growth as interested investors.
 The topic is far too large, and its impact too significant, to address in a single report.
 Perhaps the most important takeaway is that AI’s impact across all industries could be so profound as to be a benefit to all those who can catch the wave.

 Bruce is a Partner & Senior Investment Advisor at the firm.
 In addition to working directly with a number of family clients, Bruce serves on Ballentine’s Investment Management Committee, which is responsible for the oversight of all of the investment activities for the firm.